The Real Reasons Your Partner Doesn’t Want to Have Sex

 IMG Stock Studio/Shutterstock

 If your partner is engaging in secret sexual behavior or has betrayed the relationship multiple times, Hollenbeck warns that this could be an indication of sex addiction, which is an intimacy disorder that must be treated by a certified sex addiction therapist.
 “The person struggling with sex addiction may be engaging in sex with other people, obsessed with pornography, masturbating too often, or avoiding sex with their partner due to shame and guilt related to the out of control sexual behaviors,” she says.
 “The partner of a sex addict is often traumatized by the discovery of their partner’s secret life and the broken trust and sexual betrayal can be the cause of their loss of desire for sex.”
-Successful treatment for both the addict and the partner is available and the couple can have sobriety and a healthy sex life together through therapy.
-Here are some simple ways to improve your sex life.
+Successful treatment for both the addict and the partner is available, and the couple can have sobriety and a healthy sex life together through therapy—as well as these simple ways to improve your sex life.

 Sexual pain often prevents a spouse, especially a woman, from wanting to engage in sex, according to Dumbroff.
 There are several reasons why this very real pain strikes during intercourse, which is why she recommends both women and men to seek medical treatment if they’re experiencing discomfort.
 “Some are definitely physical in their origin—an example is postmenopausal women suffering from dryness or women who have undergone chemotherapy, which can also create dryness and changes in the vaginal mucosa,” she says.
 “Lubricants and certain medical treatments can help with dryness as well as pelvic floor exercises.”